Police accountability bills stall in Minnesota Legislature

 MINNEAPOLIS (AP) -- A special session of the Minnesota Legislature appears in a stalemate with both parties deeply divided on how far lawmakers should go toward remaking policing in the state where George Floyd was killed.

-The Democratic-controlled House early Friday passed an extensive package of police accountability measures wrapped into one bill.
+The DFL-controlled House early Friday passed an extensive package of police accountability measures wrapped into one bill.

 It includes elements of five more modest policing bills that the Republican-controlled Senate passed earlier in the week, but would make bigger changes than what Senate Republicans have said they'll accept.